Brandon Tabb

-Brandon Tabb (born December 25, 1995) is an American basketball player for the Norrköping Dolphins of the Basketligan.
+Brandon Tabb (born December 25, 1995) is an American professional basketball player.
 He played college basketball for Bethune-Cookman.

 College career

 Tabb attended Kecoughtan High School in Hampton, Virginia and averaged 19.8 points per game as a senior.
-Due to subpar academics, he did not qualify for Division I and attended the College of Central Florida for two years, where he averaged 15.3 points per game as a sophomore.
-He transferred to Bethune Cookman and averaged 18 points per game as a junior.
-Tabb set the single-season three pointer record as a junior at Bethune-Cookman with 106 treys.
-As a senior, Tabb averaged 19 points per game.
+Due to subpar academics, he did not qualify for Division I and attended the College of Central Florida in Ocala for two years, where he averaged 15.3 points per game as a sophomore.
+He transferred to Bethune-Cookman University in Daytona Beach, Florida and averaged 18 points per game as a junior.
+Tabb set a single-season record for three pointers as a junior at Bethune-Cookman with 106 treys.
+As a senior, he averaged 19 points per game.
 He scored 34 points against Coppin State and Morgan State.
 At the conclusion of the regular season Tabb was named MEAC Player of the Year.

 Professional career

-On August 23, 2018, he has signed with Horsens IC of the Basketligaen.

-On July 3, 2019, he has signed with GTK Gliwice of the PLK.
+On August 23, 2018, Tabb signed with Horsens IC of the Basketligaen.
+On July 3, 2019, he signed with GTK Gliwice of the PLK.
 Tabb averaged 14.5 points, 3.3 rebounds, 2.5 assists and 1.8 steals per game.
-On September 11, 2020, Tabb signed with the Svendborg Rabbits of the Basketligaen.
+On September 11, 2020, he signed with the Svendborg Rabbits of the Basketligaen.
 He averaged 17.7 points, 4.3 rebounds, 2.5 assists, and 1.9 steals per game.
-On August 1, 2021, Tabb signed in Sweden with the Norrköping Dolphins.
+On August 1, 2021, Tabb signed with the Norrköping Dolphins, a Swedish team.

+On August 2, 2023, he signed with Pieno žvaigždės Pasvalys of the Lithuanian Basketball League (LKL).
+On December 1, he was named Player of the Month for November.